anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ## Testing Framework and Libraries

-For developing test should be used a framework.
+For developing tests should be used.
 The community suggests `XUnit` for testing framework, `Moq` for mocking framework.

 ## Naming of Mock Objects